 Thanks to the advancement of smartphone cameras, everybody and their grandmas take tons of photos every day.
 And you can bet most of those snaps are far from perfect.
 That’s why we need to edit a photo or two every once in a while.
 Nothing fancy or complicated – just to darken the image a little bit, crop and resize it to fit your blog, or maybe to change the picture format.

-Using a Photoshop-level image editor to do simple image editing would be an overkill and require a steep learning curve.
-For that purpose you can get away with a simple photo editor.
-If you are a Mac user, here are four simple and free photo editors that you can use for your everyday photo editing.
+Using a Photoshop-level image editor to do simple image editing would be overkill and require a steep learning curve.
+For that purpose, you can get away with a simple photo and image editor.
+If you are a Mac user, here are five simple and free photo editors you can use for your everyday photo editing.

 Preview is the default quick file viewer that comes with macOS.
-We can safely assume that even Mac users uses the app every day to get a quick glimpse of everything including images, documents, presentations, spreadsheets, and PDFs, to name just a view.
+We can safely assume that Mac users uses the app every day to get a quick glimpse of everything, including images, documents, presentations, spreadsheets, and PDFs, to name just a view.

-What many users probably don’t know is that Preview also comes with basic image-editing tools.
+What many users probably don’t know is that Preview also comes with a basic image editor.
 If you open an image using the app, you will find options to rotate, resize, add border, add text, adjust color, and more.
 If you can’t locate the editing tools, go to “View -> Show Markup Toolbar” to reveal them.

 Apple released Photos in 2015 along with OS X 10.10 Yosemite to replace iPhoto as the default photo management for macOS.
 Other than managing your photo library, Photos is also able to do quick edits and touchups to your image collection.

 The absence of layers, selection marquees, and in-depth RAW editing tells us that Photos is not in the league of Photoshop, and it does not position itself as such, but the editing tools are far more complete than Preview.